google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 <!--
 Clothing can be a little more form-fitting, which reduces the number of people that it will fit.
 This is overfitting.
 You can think of it like a custom-tailored suit of armor that you could never lend to someone else.

-Source: photo by Hugo L. Casanova on Unsplash

 Image Details:
 * [polynomialregression12.jpg](https://unsplash.com/photos/GDre1q4wEJk): Unsplash License